 There’s no denying the charm of a wooden sign or the elegance of a mirrored sign, but everyone uses them.
 Opt for something creative that reflects your theme, like a fun neon sign with a sweet love-centric slogan.
 For the reception, consider incorporating a neon sign with your wedding hashtag as a photo booth backdrop.

 If your wedding will take place far from where you grew up, offer tasting stations with cuisine from that locale.
 A few ideas: clam chowder and lobster rolls for New England; chili and tacos for Texas; or oysters for New Orleans.

 Set Up an Eclectic Menu

-Take into consideration your perfect food day (breakfast through dinner, plus snacks and dessert).
-Allow your caterer to combine you and your partner's choices into the ideal wedding meal for a diverse menu.
+Take into consideration your perfect food day (breakfast through dinner plus snacks and dessert).
+Allow your caterer to combine your and your partner's tastes to create the ideal wedding meal for a diverse menu.

 If you plan on serving food from different cultures, then an elegant buffet could be a unique way to satisfy a variety of palates.

 Why not match your cookies to your décor?
 The wedding cookies shown above were "printed" with a toile pattern that was beloved by the bride.
 Another idea is to stack the dessert table with cookies frosted with your monogram or shaped like the numerals of your wedding date ("6," "20," "17") for a personal touch.

 Remember the Locations

 Pay homage to the state where you fell in love by incorporating it into your décor or food.
 We love how these tropical-inspired, Florida-shaped cookies lend a touch of whimsy.
 If your state has a slogan (for instance, "Virginia Is For Lovers"), then that could also serve as a source of inspiration.
 For example, a couple that met in Virginia could weave LOVE signs throughout their reception décor.